wp-plugins/thoora-wordpress-widget/readme.txt

 2. The control panel.
 We recommend allowing links to the Thoora site for the best user experience

 == Changelog ==
+= 1.4 =
+* Added tracking for API calls to see where they're coming from
+* Added some error catching

 = 1.3 =
 * Some CSS changes
 * Moved all sanitization to the API rather than this